Design and Implementation of a UDP-Based Command Interface for the INO ICAL Experiment: HPCI Model Overview

 \section{HPCI Model Overview}

-In the HPCI model, multiple DAQs are interconnected with a central command server as shown in Figure~\ref{fig:3}.
+In the HPCI model, multiple DAQs are interconnected with a central command server as shown in Figure~\ref{fig:2}.
 Users have the capability to issue global commands from the server, which can be distributed to all the connected DAQs through Multicast grouping.
-Each DAQ establishes a socket in Multicast mode, effectively registering to a shared Multicast Group IP address, often denoted as (e.g., 239.0.0.1), utilizing protocols like IGMP/ICMP.
+Each RPC-DAQ module opens an UDP socket that is configured to receive Multicast packets.
+These sockets are programmed to join a shared Multicast group using Internet Group Management Protocol (IGMP), with a designated group IP address (e.g., 239.0.0.1).
+Joining this group enables the DAQs to receive Multicast commands sent from the central control server to the Multicast group address, thereby allowing simultaneous command delivery to all nodes.

 Apart from Multicast the HPCI model supports transmission of commands to individual DAQs through Unicast mode.
 For example, initiating a "RUN START" command can be sent in Multicast mode, making sure that the same command packet reaches all DAQs simultaneously.
 In situations where a particular DAQ shows irregular behavior during a run, users can switch to Unicast mode to request the status of that specific DAQ.
 To support this feature, each DAQ must have two open sockets—one used to handle Multicast packets and the other handles Unicast packets.
 Acknowledgments of both types of commands are sent to the server through the Unicast socket.